DOI10.47051/SDWL4438

 EcuadorChimborazoSacramentoPhoto by David Salazar

-EcuadorChimborazoVía Huigra–El TriunfoMZUTI 5397
+EcuadorChimborazoVía Huigra–El TriunfoMZUTI 5397; examined

 EcuadorCotopaxiEl Jardín de los SueñosPhoto by Christophe Pellet